emartech/httpie-ems-auth/README.rst

 Example
 -------

+Suiteable if you call the API of Suite

 .. code-block:: bash

    $ http --auth-type=ems-auth --auth='escher_key:escher_secret' https://api.emarsys.net/api/v2/internal/12345678/settings

-The default Escher credential scope is "eu/suite/ems_request", but you can modify it like this:
+The default Escher credential scope is "eu/suite/ems_request" which identifies Suite.
+If u are calling another service, you have to alter the credential scope like this:

 .. code-block:: bash